aaksani/airhelp/README.md

 This could be changed in TestOrderAccept.js file (you can find proper place via comments)

+Optionaly parameters could be added from command line, see the reference here :https://docs.k6.io/docs/running-k6

 ## Usage
 To generate reports you can use official K6 graphana documentation https://docs.k6.io/docs/influxdb-grafana Once you have Graphana up and running at  http://localhost:3000